Apply for NACOE Scholarships Here

 • Log into your MSU student account and review Financial Aid package.
 This should include your financial aid eligibility.
 Contact Financial Aid Services if you have questions about your level of need and if this includes Pell Grants.

-• If you are a Woman in Engineering or Computer Science eligibility for these scholarships will be automatically applied as a result of student information provided through Banner.
+• If you identify as a member of an underrepresented group in engineering or computer science, eligibility for these scholarships is determined by activity with student organizations and through information provided through Banner.
 If there are additional steps, you will be prompted within the Cat Scholarships application.

 Writing a Scholarship Essay